 Some types of cat litter can be flushed down the toilet.
 Paper and recycled wood pellets are okay with this, although I am still nervous about putting large volumes of cat litter into the toilet for fear of a rather large plumbers bill to unblock drains.
 I prefer to put it in a plastic bag in the regular garbage.

-Some types, such as paper and wood pellets can be used in the garden, although it should never be placed where food is being grown.
+Some types, such as paper and wood pellets can be used in the garden, although they should never be placed where food is being grown.